ajgorhoe/IGLib.workspace.codedoc_resources/README.md

 * License:
   * [bin/graph](./bin/graphviz/LICENSE)

-## Other information
+## Other Information

+See **LICENSE.md** for terms of use.
+Please note that license terms do not apply to third party software that is contained in this repository (mainly in binary form) - see above.

 This repository is part of the Investigative Generic Library (IGLib).

-See ***LICENSE.md*** for terms of use.
-Please note that license terms do not apply to third party software that is contained in this repository (mainly in binary form) - see above.

 In order to use this repository, clone it by using the IGLib container repository located at: